What is a good leader? Qualities of a good leader: everything that makes a boss irreplaceable

 Question:

-“What are the top three qualities you think a good boss/manager should have?” (open question)
+“What three main qualities do you think a good boss/manager should have?” (open question)

-The answers of the respondents were distributed as follows (the respondents had the opportunity to indicate no more than 3 answers):
+The respondents’ answers were distributed as follows (respondents had the opportunity to indicate no more than 3 answer options):

 Respondents' answers